4 Safety Tips for Driving at Night

 4. Stay Alert

 It should go without saying, but distracted driving should always be avoided.
 The NSC says it may be helpful to reduce distractions while driving at night, which can be as simple as turning down the radio.
-Stop to rest every two hours on longer trips, says the National Sleep Foundation, and if you’re tired, make sure you get some rest before heading back out on the road.
+Stop and rest every two hours on longer trips and, if possible, try to avoid driving between midnight and 6 a.m., recommends the National Sleep Foundation.
 The NSC suggests slowing down to compensate for reduced visibility, and make sure that you are following other vehicles at a safe distance.
 Be mindful of other drivers, and switch to your low beams if there’s oncoming traffic or if you’re following another vehicle.

 Whether it’s just after dusk, or right before dawn, driving in dark conditions can be challenging.
 Follow these tips to help stay safe on the road during the night.